-Baseball MLB Designated Hitter Rules
+Baseball Designated Hitter Rules

 What exactly is a designated hitter?
 Does each team have a designated hitter?
 What are the rules for such a position?
 How does this relate to a pinch-hitter and pinch-runner?
 Get ready to learn about the designated hitter rules.